The Chelsea Fringe has set the date for 2020, its ninth year, and is now open for submissions.

-We are inviting individuals and organisations, first-timers and Fringe veterans, to contact us and to discuss what they might like to do.
+At this stage we are inviting individuals and organisations, first-timers and Fringe veterans, to register their interest and to discuss what they might like to do.
 Please get in touch with us via email (email@example.com) if you would like to be involved and do forward this on to anyone else who you think might be interested.
 And come and mingle with fellow fringers at our General Meeting – more details here.